Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Middlesex North Resources Center, Inc., keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Middlesex North Resources Center, Inc. manages approximately 85 assisted housing units (85 Section 8), and wait times depend on turnover and demand in Peabody.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Middlesex North Resources Center, Inc.
+Programs at Middlesex North Resources Center, Inc.

-PBV Project-Based Voucher
+PBV Project-Based Voucher open

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Middlesex North Resources Center, Inc. are attached to specific apartment complexes or units in Peabody.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Middlesex North Resources Center, Inc. are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-other
+other open

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Middlesex North Resources Center, Inc. directly for specific program details and eligibility requirements.
+The other program at Middlesex North Resources Center, Inc. provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Peabody.
+Contact the housing authority directly for specific program details and eligibility requirements.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Middlesex North Resources Center, Inc. directly for specific program details and eligibility requirements.
+The MRVP program at Middlesex North Resources Center, Inc. provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Peabody.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions